wireapp/roman/README.md

 ## Comprehensive tutorial how to onboard new bot

 Step-by-step guide, how to create a simple bot for Roman - [onboarding.md](docs/onboarding.md).

+## Comprehensive tutorial how to update the public key after the certificate renewal

+Step-by-step guide, how to update bots public key manually - [public-key-refresh.md](docs/public-key-refresh.md).